 By Jim Ferri

-Hidden gems – places where one can escape and relax – are needed by all travelers, since there comes a moment when we just need to get away from all the sightseeing and relax for a while.
+Hidden gems of Europe – places where one can escape and relax – are needed by all European travelers, since there comes a moment when we just need to get away from all the sightseeing and relax for a while.

 Did you ever return home from a trip to Europe and try to remember in which city that church was, or where you had that fantastic lunch?
 Let’s face it; despite the beauty of many cities in Europe, you can only take so much sightseeing before everything becomes a blur.

 There always comes that time when you just want to relax and enjoy a place without having to listen to the babel of a guide or page through the minutia of a guidebook.

 Perhaps that’s the signal you should take off a few hours to wander about aimlessly on your own and just absorb your surroundings through osmosis.
 It happens to me a lot.